REALTORS® RELEASE CENTRAL INDIANA AND STATEWIDE HOUSING DATA

 Pending sales increased 8.1 percent in the monthly comparison of June 2015 to the same period last year.
 In the quarter ending in June, pending sales rose 10.3 percent.
 Closed sales increased by 17.6 percent in June alone and by 11.5 percent in the three-month review.

-The key indicator of new listings increased by 4.7 percent in August; a welcome sign following last month’s decline.
+The key indicator of new listings increased by 3.7 percent in June.

 Sale prices continue to grow in both the one- and three-month reviews.
-The average sales price increased by 2.8 percent in August and 4.2 percent in the three-month review.
-The median sales price increased 2.7 percent in August and 5.4 percent for the three months ending in August.
+The average sales price increased by 3.1 percent in June as well as 5.0 percent in the three-month review, while the median sales price increased 5.3 percent in June and 7.1 percent for the three months ending in June.

 • Month’s supply of inventory is 4.9 months

-• Percentage of original list price received increased 0.7 percent to 94.8 percent
+• The percent of original list price received increased 0.7 percent to 95.3 percent

 The attached data reports explain how the central Indiana housing market is performing according to eight different indicators.
 Each indicator will have one-, three-, six- and 12-month comparisons as well as a historical look.
 Consumers will also have access to specific county information for the 13 counties included in MIBOR’s Broker Listing Cooperative® (BLC) service area: Boone, Brown, Decatur, Hamilton, Hancock, Hendricks, Johnson, Madison, Marion, Montgomery, Morgan, Putnam and Shelby counties.